 There are many different categories of charcoal smokers so it is not such a simple task to round up and pick one as the best charcoal smoker.
 In this review we pick out favorite charcoal smokers from the following categories: Kamado, Drum, Kettle, Water/Bullet and Gravity Fed.
 If we had to pick one smoker or nothing, we would choose the Kamado Joe Classic II because of it’s versatility for smoking/grilling and overall build quality.

-Charcoal smokers do require some skill to successfully operate, but the exceptional results that they deliver are incomparable and well worth the time and effort.
 In this article, we take an in-depth look at everything that you would need to know if you are looking to get started with a charcoal smoker.
-We have also put together reviews of some of the best and most popular charcoal smokers currently on the market so that you can weigh the pros and cons of each and find out the right fit for yourself.
-One of our favorites (the Master built) has really made an impressive machine providing a set and forget experience with charcoal.
+We have also put together reviews of some of the most popular charcoal smokers currently on the market so that you can weigh the pros and cons of each and find out the right fit for yourself.
+One of our favorites (the Master built) has really made an impressive cooker providing a set and forget experience with charcoal.
 Something that has never been available before.

 In A Hurry?
 Here’s Our Top Picks:

 |Classic Pit Barrel Cooker||CHECK PRICE|

 |Weber Kettle with Slow 'N Sear||CHECK PRICE|